Anteris-Dev/data-transfer-object-factory/.github/README.md

 ```

+## Extending

 It used to be that you had to extend the factory class to utilize custom types.
-You can now do so through the `registerProvider()` method on the `PropertyFactory` class.
+You can now do so through the static `registerProvider()` method on the `PropertyFactory` class.
 This method takes two arguments.
 The first should be the FQDN of the class you are providing (e.g. `Carbon\Carbon`) OR the built-in type (e.g. `string`).
 The second should be a callback that returns the generated value.
-This callback is passed an instance of `Anteris\FakerMap\FakerMap` when called and can be utilized to assist in generating the value.
+This callback is passed two properties when called to assist in generating the value.
+The first is an instance of `Anteris\FakerMap\FakerMap` which can be used to help generate fake data.
+The second is an instance of `ReflectionProperty` which contains information about the property being generated.

 For example, to support Carbon: